ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 Use the generated HTTPs URL for each function to generate Webhooks in a Dialogflow CX agent.

+8 functions:
+1. askQuestion
+   - Contains a global parameter: mapskey
+   - Make API calls to Google Maps APIs such as Places API and Distance Matrix API
+   - Return json data to the Dialogflow CX agent
+2. bookFlightFunction
+   - Query flight details from the database (one-way and round trip flight)
+   - Set parameters for the selected flight option
+   - Calculate cost from the no. of tickets booked
+   - Return fulfillment_response to the Dialogflow CX agent to generate a rich response
+3. bookHotelFunction
+   - Query hotel details from the database
+   - Set paramters for the selected hotel option
+   - Calculate cost from the no. of rooms booked and length of stay
+   - Return fulfillment_response to the Dialogflow CX agent to generate a rich response
+4. createPDF
+   - Contains a fonts folder for Roboto text style
+   - Query a user's trip events from the database
+   - Generate a pdf file containing the user's details
+     - Create a table from the list of trip events
+   - Save the file to a Google Cloud Storage bucket
+   - Return fulfillment_response to the Dialogflow CX agent containing the url to the pdf file
+5. payment
+   - Query total amount due from a user's id
+   - Return calculated cost due to the Dialogflow CX agent
+6. recommendation
+   - Return recommended items to the Dialogflow CX agent
+     - Items returned may be filtered by its category (Hotels, Flights, Tour, Locations)
+7. startUp
+   - Delete items in Event_Recorder and Transaction_Records table
+   - Used for testing purposes when the system had no user authentication support
+8. tripFlow
+   - Supports Create Trip Flow and Create Trip Event Flow in the Dialogflow CX agent
+   - Contains similar functions from the bookHotelFunction and bookFlightFunction
+   - Separate functions for each trip events categories: Shop, Travel, Eat, and Hotel
+     - Make API calls to Google Maps APIs such as Places API and Distance Matrix API
+     - Set paramteres for the selected option
+     - Save trip events and transaction details into the database
+   - Return fulfillment_response to the Dialogflow CX agent to generate a rich response

 ## Dialogflow Agent

 At the time in which this documentation is written, it is not possible to import a downloaded Dialogflow CX agent directly.